TJ Friedl Player Props: Reds vs. Braves

 TJ Friedl At The Plate

-- Friedl has a double, a triple, two home runs and three walks while hitting .313.
+- Friedl has two doubles, a triple, two home runs and three walks while batting .306.

-- Among the qualifying batters in MLB, he ranks 49th in batting average, 71st in on-base percentage, and 29th in slugging.
+- He ranks 58th in batting average, 85th in on base percentage, and 32nd in slugging among qualified hitters in MLB action.

-- In nine games played this year, he has homered in two of them.
+- He has gone deep in two of 10 games played this year, and in 4.9% of his plate appearances.

-- Friedl has driven in a run twice this season, but just one in each of those games.
+- Friedl has driven in a run twice this year, but just one in each of those games.

-- In four of nine games this year, he has scored, including multiple runs once.
+- In five of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.